GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_safety.rst

 Virus safety
 =============

-The highest hazard that we have in lab is likely human-infectable lentiviruses.
-The lentiviruses we make are *replication-incompetent*, e.g. they do not make more virus after they infect, but they can still be dangerous for two reasons:
+The highest hazard that we have in lab is likely human-infectible lentiviruses.
+The lentiviruses we make are *replication-incompetent*, i.e. they do not make more virus after they infect, but they can still be dangerous for two reasons:

-1. Insertional mutagenesis: even a benign GFP is bad for you if it randomly inserts into a key gene and causes cancer.
+1. Insertional mutagenesis: Even a benign GFP is bad for you if it randomly inserts into a key gene and causes misregulation leading to cancer.
-2. Oncogene expression: expressing known oncogenes from your constructs can cause cancer.
-Known or suspected oncogenes made in human-infectable lentiviruses falls under BSL2+.
-Only graduate student and postdocs that have done the special BSL2+ training are allowed to work with these.
+2. Oncogene expression: Expressing known oncogenes from your constructs can cause cancer.
+Known or suspected oncogenes made in human-infectible lentiviruses falls under BSL2+.
+Only graduate students and postdocs that have done the special BSL2+ training are allowed to work with these.

 Other virus types are also potentially hazardous if they express oncogenes, even if they are non-integrating like AAVs.